‘Wow- that was quite incredible – we’ve never had anything quite so extraordinary here at Hartford’ (Headteacher, Hartford Primary)

 Bogles, Marsh Sprites & Green Mists: Three Fenland Stories

-Music, shadow puppetry and storytelling for primary school children
+Music, storytelling and shadow-pictures for primary school children

 For four years, Goldfield have toured our schools’ productions to the Fens.
 Now, for 2019 we bring the Fens to the fore, combining the fascinating landscape and folklore of this area with music from the British Isles in our new production: Bogles, Marsh Sprites & Green Mists: Three Fenland Stories.